MajdImar/301-entrance-exam-documentation/README.md

 **Strech Goal:** As a user, I would like to delete any task after being done so that I can handle my daily done tasks.
 - When you press on the 'X' button, the task should be deleted from the DOM and the local storage

+**Your final result should look like some how as the result at the attached video (201-assessment-exam-recording.mov)**

 #### Do this work on a branch called 'q3-solution'.